Scroll to top

 Long-term projects

 If you think workcamps are too short for you or you don’t like any project from the database, you can participate in long-term project.
-Long-term projects are usually about individual work and not about working in group.
-You can go for month or for the whole year and make your volunteering more efficient.
+You can read more about long-term volunteering here.

 Kontakt